-But there’s no way around it— fresh dog food is going to cost substantially more.
-Even if you were to try and DIY your dog’s meals, it is going to be much more expensive than kibble, AND cost you with time.
+But there’s no way around it— refrigerated meals are going to cost substantially more.
+Even if you were to try and DIY your pets’s meals, it is going to be much more expensive than kibble, AND cost you with time.
 The convenience comes with having these nutritionist and vet-backed meals delivered to your door, saving you in time and your pet’s health.
 Fresh dog food is a luxury, but if you can afford it, making the switch from kibble or canned wet food may truly benefit the furriest members of your family in a profound way.

-Luckily, both Ollie and The Farmer’s Dog offer flexible meal plans, allowing you to space out your dog’s fresh meals throughout the week to match your budget.
+Luckily, both Ollie and The Farmer’s Dog offer flexible meal plans, allowing you to space out your furry friend’s fresh meals throughout the week to match your budget.